Reconstruction and interpolation of manifolds II: Inverse problems with partial data for distances observations and for the heat kernel: Inverse problem for the heat kernel with partial data and the local reconstruction of the manifold

 This paper is organized as follows.
 We review a few corollaries of Toponogov's theorem in Section \ref{prel}.
 In Section \ref{sec-first-variation}, we derive the first variation type of estimates for almost minimizing paths as our main tool.
 Sections \ref{sec-direction} and \ref{sec-frame} are technical preparations for the reconstruction of local coordinates.
 Section \ref{sec-mainproof} is devoted to proving the local result on the reconstruction of local coordinates and components of the metric tensor, that is, Theorem \ref{main 1}.
 We prove the global results, Theorem \ref{main 1 no boundary} and Theorem \ref{Thm-kernel}, in Sections \ref{sec-application} and \ref{Sec. heat kernel}.

-{\bf Acknowledgement.} C. Fefferman was partially supported by AFOSR, grant DMS-1265524, and NSF, grant FA9550-12-1-0425.
+{\bf Acknowledgement.} We thank the anonymous referee for thoroughly reading our paper and many valuable comments.
+C. Fefferman was partially supported by AFOSR, grant DMS-1265524, and NSF, grant FA9550-12-1-0425.
 S. Ivanov was partially supported by RFBR, grants 14-01-00062 and 17-01-00128-A. M. Lassas and J. Lu were partially supported by AF, grants 284715 and 312110.
 H. Narayanan was partially supported by NSF grant DMS-1620102 and a Ramanujan Fellowship.